20 of the Most Instagrammable Places in Toronto

 Kensington Market

 There are so many great places to snap a picture in Kensington Market.
-Whether it be in front of a graffiti plant-filled car, a colourful house, patterned steps on a patio or the famed Kensington sign (located on the top outdoor level of a Baldwin St. parking garage), you’re sure to get a good ‘gram (especially if you grab a churro cone while you’re there).
+Whether it be in front of a graffiti plant-filled car, a colourful house, or even the Kensington sign – you’re sure to get a good ‘gram.

 Graffiti Alley

 The alleyway between Portland and Spadina is home to some of the largest and most colourful graffiti in the city.
-Keep an eye out for Instagram meet-ups on Bunz, as there are bi-monthly Insta excursions to this very alley.
+There’s always new graffiti being displayed, so check it out for some great Insta-pic backgrounds.

 Village of Yorkville Park